 View excerpts from The Gate of Heavenly Peace featuring Liu Xiaobo.

-20 years after the events of June 4, 1989, one of the student movement's most prominent characters attempted to censor this website.
-Click here to read about the lawsuit launched by Chai Ling and her company against the Long Bow Group [Chinese version (中文版)].
+Nearly 20 years after the events of June 4, 1989, one of the student movement's most prominent characters attempted to censor this website.
+Click here to read about the lawsuit launched in May 2007 by Chai Ling and her company against the Long Bow Group [Chinese version (中文版)].
 WGBH/FRONTLINE stated that the lawsuit "poses first amendment issues and is a potential threat to all newsgathering, reportorial and academic sites."
-Although their claims have been dismissed by the Massachusetts Courts, Chai Ling and her company are appealing the case.
+All claims were dismissed by the Massachusetts Courts, and in October 2013, the Superior Court granted Long Bow's motion for fees, stating that Jenzabar "subjected Long Bow to protracted and costly litigation not to protect the good will of its trademark from misappropriation, but to suppress criticism of Jenzabar's principals and its corporate practices."